 has a darken

 argument, this doesn’t do the job.
 I did some research and did not find a good solution.
-So I rolled my own.
+I rolled my own.

 #' Add transparency to a ggmap object